MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Experimenting with MDP Playground

-To the best of our knowledge, the impact of \textit{time unit} and \textit{action range} is under-researched while developing agents because the standard environments have been pre-configured by experts.
-However, it's clear from Figure \ref{fig:ddpg_time_unit_half_cheetah}, that pre-configured values were not optimal and even basic tuning improves performance significantly in even \textit{known} environments.
-In a completely \textit{unknown} environment, if we want agents to perform optimally, these dimensions would need to be taken into account even more when designing agents.
+To the best of our knowledge, the impact of \textit{time unit} and \textit{action range} while developing agents and defining problems is under-researched because the standard benchmark environments have been pre-configured by experts. \chngdjair{From the above discussion, it is clear that playing around with pre-configured values can lead to new insights even in \textit{known} environments and that we need to pay attention to these dimensions of hardness in a completely \textit{unknown} environment when defining the MDP formulation of a problem, if we want agents to perform as desired.
+And even when the problem definition is set, one might still want their agent to search within a subset of the action range or want their agent to repeat actions over multiple timesteps \shortcite{biedenkapp-icml21}.}